25 Amazing things to do in Baja California Sur- Mexico + Practical Tips

 LANGUAGE

 The official language is Spanish, or better said, “Castellano”.
-Most people, especially those who work in tour activities and hotels will speak good English.
-If you are like me and love to explore rural areas, there are chances that you will encounter people who don’t speak English at all.
+Most people, especially those who work in tour activities and hotels, will speak good English.
+If you are like me and love to explore rural areas, there is a chance that you will encounter people who don’t speak English at all.
 Worry not!

 Smiling is a great way to get through language barriers.